0xProject/0x-protocol-specification/v2/coordinator-specification.md

 - The server must be able to identify orders for which it has issued a cancellation receipt (e.g by storing their hashes).
 This information can be discarded after the order has expired or been invalidated.
 - For each order with at least one approved fill, the server must store the sum of approved `takerAssetFillAmount`s for each approved taker.
 This information can be discarded after the order has been filled or invalidated.
 Note that this information should persist even if outstanding approvals that involve the order have expired.
 - For each order with at least one approved fill, the server must store any outstanding approval signatures for fill transactions that contain the order, as well as the corresponding expiration timestamp of each approval signature.
 - The server must be able to identify transactions that it has already approved (e.g by storing its hash).
-This information can be discarded after the transaction has been executed, invalidated, or if the approval has expired.
+This information can be discarded after the transaction has been executed or expired.

 ## Handling fills